Last Updated on October 24, 2022 by Chris

 When played clean, the EC-1000 offers some very nice, clear, and crisp tones too.

 If you’re not a fan of the EMGs, there is a Vintage Black EC-1000 Deluxe fitted with Seymour Duncan JB/59 passive pickups, but alas, they’re only available in righty configuration!
-There are, however, other colors and finishes available left handed with the Seymour Duncans.
+There are, however, other colors and finishes available left handed with the Seymour Duncans, or alternatively Fishman Fluences.

-I’m actually more of a fan of passive pickups, but I have to admit, the tone from these EMGs sound great!
+I’m actually more of a fan of passive pickups, but I have to admit, the tone from these EMGs sounds great to my ears!

 Who is the LTD EC-1000 Deluxe for?